KyleAMathews/blog/src/pages/2023-12-13--build-notes-ai-powered-youtube-summarizer/index.md

 It’d be really rare to want an entire database synced to each client.
 So instead you can specify which tables and even which subsets of tables — e.g. only load the latest 10 notifications.

-ElectricSQL has this concept of “[Shapes](https://electric-sql.com/docs/usage/data-access/shapes)” — which let you declare the shape of data you want synced.
+ElectricSQL has this concept of “[Shapes](https://electric-sql.com/docs/usage/data-access/shapes)” — which let you declare the shape of data you want synced to construct a particular route's UI.
 It’s basically the declarative equivalent of making an API call (an imperative operation).
-Instead of saying “fetch this data”, you say “sync this data”.
-You get the same initial load and ElectricSQL also ensures any updates continue to get synced to you.
+Instead of saying “fetch this shape of data”, you say “sync this shape of data”.
+You get the same initial load but ElectricSQL also ensures any updates across the system continue to get synced to you in real-time.

-This is basically jQuery -> React again — jQuery made you push the DOM around and add event listeners, etc. — work we don’t have to do with React and other new reactive JS frameworks.
+This btw is basically jQuery -> React again — jQuery made you push the DOM around and add event listeners, etc. — work we don’t have to do with React and other new reactive JS frameworks.
 And in the same sense, sync engines like ElectricSQL give you a real-time reactive data system for your entire stack.
 Your client can declare the data it needs and ElectricSQL makes it so.

 So shapes are great but the next question is where to put them.
 The route loader function (in React Router) seems to me the obvious place and what I did with Samurize.

-There’s a few moving parts here.
-First what is the shape, second what state is syncing of that shape in (never synced, synced and up to date, or synced but stale (and how long ago was the last sync).

-I proposed an API for this to ElectricSQL at [https://github.com/electric-sql/electric/discussions/704](https://github.com/electric-sql/electric/discussions/704) that looks like
+I [proposed a `SyncManager` API for this to ElectricSQL](https://github.com/electric-sql/electric/discussions/704) that looks like:

 ```ts